The Girl Who Saved The King of Sweden (is actually called Edwin)

 Health Report:

-Left Knee continues to tolerate the steep descents that triggered a protest two days ago, so maybe it’s just decided to get with the programme.
+Left Knee continues to tolerate the steep descents that triggered a protest two days ago, so maybe it’s decided to get with the programme.

-STILL no blisters.
+STILL no blisters!

 Trips, Slips and Falls: 0 (0)